The Face of Poverty

-Is your picture of poverty shaped by images of malnutrition, emaciated bodies, distended bellies or dirty and unclothed toddlers with flies on their faces?
+Is your picture of poverty shaped by imagery of world hunger shown through malnutrition, emaciated bodies, distended bellies or dirty and unclothed toddlers with flies on their faces?

 Expressing Need While Maintaining Dignity

-In our poverty photography, we believe in being honest about the challenges the poor face, we seek to portray them in ways that show hope and the promise of a positive future.
+In our poverty photography, we believe in being honest about the challenges the poor face.
+We seek to handle the issue of poverty with respect and to portray the poor in ways that show hope and the promise of a positive future.
 We strongly believe in upholding the dignity of the poor.

-Our pictures of poverty communicate need — if there is no need why sponsor a child — but the need in our photos is shown through expressions or other contextual conditions.
+Our poverty images communicate need — if there is no need why sponsor a child — but the need in our photos is shown through expressions or other contextual conditions.

 We work hard to portray the dignity of the poor in our photographs.
 We view the poor through Jesus' eyes.
 Our imagery does not portray "the pornography of poverty," where poor men, women and children lose their dignity because a picture focuses overwhelmingly on the brutality of their condition or environment.